The Astral World explained and explored

 So, if any ladies are reading this, when someone next compliments you on your "sylph-like" figure, perhaps you won't feel quite so proud!

 What the Kabbalists term the astral light, the Buddhists call Svabhavat, and some higher metaphysical schools even state that this astral light is a self-existent matter, which has never been created, but always was, without beginning or end, past or future.
 This atmosphere is said to be constantly changing every minute of every day.
 When we consider all that we have said up to now about the various thought-forms that are constantly being projected into, and reflected back from, the astral light, this statement seems very reasonable to us.
 Herakleides said that the knowledge of the astral world was the great secret of the highest initiation.

-We have seen in our previous Metaphysical Investigations into Karma, Reincarnation Evolution and Intelligence that the human Higher Self or immortal ego ascends from the physical by successive stages until at last it leaves all material dross behind and joins with the spiritual essence from which it first descended; rich with the experience it has garnered during its sojourns here on earth and in the various spheres or planes in which it dwells in between incarnations.
+We have seen in our previous articles into Karma, Reincarnation Evolution and Intelligence that the human Higher Self or immortal ego ascends from the physical by successive stages until at last it leaves all material dross behind and joins with the spiritual essence from which it first descended; rich with the experience it has garnered during its sojourns here on earth and in the various spheres or planes in which it dwells in between incarnations.
 If these teachings are true, and we are in no doubt of it and hope that you are not either, what an awe-inspiring journey it is!
-But to succeed in that journey, wherever it may take us, we need FAITH, which is the subject of our next and eighth investigation in this unique series of Occult articles.
+But to succeed in that journey, wherever it may take us, we need FAITH, which is the subject of our next and eighth article in this unique course of study of the Divine Mysteries.